What is the European Stability Mechanism?

 Greece is seeking financial support from the European Stability Mechanism (ESM), the eurozone's permanent bailout fund for struggling economies.

-It is one of the key elements in the eurozone's defences against a deepening debt crisis.
+It was launched back in October 2012 as one of the key elements in the eurozone's defences against a deepening debt crisis.

 What is the ESM?

-The European Stability Mechanism is a new European Union agency that will be able to provide financial assistance to eurozone countries in difficulty.
+The European Stability Mechanism is a European Union agency that provides financial assistance, in the form of loans, to eurozone countries or as new capital to banks in difficulty.

-It is a permanent agency, based in Luxembourg, and will eventually replace the temporary European Financial Stability Facility (EFSF), although the two will operate in parallel for some time.
+It is a permanent agency, based in Luxembourg, and has replaced the temporary European Financial Stability Facility (EFSF).

 How much financial help can it provide?

-It will borrow in the financial markets, by selling bonds, the same method that governments use for most of their borrowing needs.
+It borrows in the financial markets, by selling bonds, the same method that governments use for most of their borrowing needs.